MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-product.md

 [!include [preview](../includes/preview-banner.md)]

-With the integration of products, you will be able to synchronize the products from Microsoft Dynamics 365 for Finance and Operations to CDS.
-The integration will enable you to view and use in Customer Engagement the products originated in Finance and Operations.
-As the concept of products is much richer in Finance and Operations than in Customer Engagement, Finance and Operations will be considered the master of the integration and in Customer Engagement the products originated from the integration will be read-only.
-The richness of the supply chain management related fields to the product will also be available in CDS and all the existing concepts to define the product will also be defined.
-To harmonize the representation of product between Finance and Operations and Customer Engagement the following model is being introduced:
+With the integration of products, you can synchronize the product data from Microsoft Dynamics 365 for Finance and Operations to Common Data Service.
+Integration lets you view and use in Customer Engagement the product data that originates in Finance and Operations.
+As the concept of a product is  richer in Finance and Operations than in Customer Engagement, Finance and Operations is considered the master of the integration.
+In Customer Engagement the product data from Finance and Operations is read-only.
+The richness of the supply chain management related fields to product data is also be available in Common Data Service and all the existing concepts to define the product will also be defined.

 ## Templates

 Product information contains all information related to the product and its definition such as the product dimensions or the tracking and storage dimension.
 A collection of entity maps are created to synchronize products and its related information, as shown in the following table:

 Finance and Operations  | Customer Engagement application
 --------------------------|---------------------------------